ARM-software/ebbr/source/chapter1-about.rst

 Introduction
 ============

-This Embedded Base Boot Requirements (EBBR) specification is intended for Arm embedded devices that want to take advantage of the UEFI technology to separate the firmware and OS development.
+This Embedded Base Boot Requirements (EBBR) specification defines an interface between platform firmware and an operating system that is suitable for embedded platforms.
+EBBR compliant platforms present a consistent interface that will boot an EBBR compliant operating system without any custom tailoring required.
-For example, class-A embedded devices like networking platforms can benefit from a standard interface that supports features such as secure boot and firmware update.
+For example, an Arm A-class embedded networking platform will benefit from a standard interface that supports features such as secure boot and firmware update.

-This specification defines the base firmware requirements if UEFI is chosen.
+This specification defines the base firmware requirements for EBBR compliant platforms.
 The requirements in this specification are expected to be minimal yet complete, while leaving plenty of room for innovations and design details.
 This specification is intended to be OS-neutral.

-It leverages the prevalent industry standard firmware specifications of UEFI.
+It leverages the prevalent industry standard firmware specification of [UEFI]_.

 Comments or change requests can be sent to arm.ebbr-discuss@arm.com.